Václavské Náměstí 1, Palác Koruna

 Bus: .

-Tram: 3,9,14,24 - Václavské náměstí
+Tram: 3,9,14,24 - Václavské náměstí cca 100 metres

-City centre: city centre
+From city centre: city centre

 No post available for this discussion